What to Pack

 •Do remember to take a power convert and adapter plugs.
 China's electrical system operates at 220 volts

-•Do not take too many electrical products which can be bought anywhere or are provided by hotels, hair dryers for example.
+•Do not take those can be bought anywhere or are provided by hotels, hair dryers, for example.
 It will be a burden for you.

 First-aid Kit